-The very word conjures up a vision of towering minarets and ancient mosques clustered together in a small medieval walled town in the midst of golden desert sands.
 Khiva.
+The very word conjures up a vision of towering minarets and ancient mosques clustered together in a small, medieval, walled town in the midst of golden desert sands.
 Don’t you agree?
 The reality, even after centuries, is no different.

-I arrived at Khiva—tired, dusty, hungry—after a long day driving through Khorezm, the Zoroastrian viloyet of Uzbekistan.
-As I opened my hotel bedroom window, distracted with memories of forts and dakhmas, a dusk-dappled Khodja minaret, a mere stone’s throw away from my room, welcomed me to its home.
-It was one of those “Aah-ah” moments which I guess I will keep with me all my life. 🙂 The reason I had travelled miles to cover this journey washed over me.
-I smiled back at the minaret, and whispered “Rahmat.”
+I arrived at this mystical city—tired, dusty, hungry—after a long day’s drive through the expanse of Khorezm, the Zoroastrian viloyet of Uzbekistan.
+As I opened my hotel bedroom window, distracted with memories of forts and dakhmas, a dusk-dappled Khodja Minaret, a mere stone’s throw away from my room, welcomed me to its home.
+It was one of those Aah-ah moments which I guess I will keep with me all my life. 🙂 The reason I had travelled miles to cover this journey washed over me.
+I smiled back at the minaret, and whispered “Rahmat [Thank you].”

 Much like a medley of intertwined branches, the Silk Road was not one single path, but many crisscrossing the expanse of Europe and Asia, stretching from Rome to Nara in Japan.
-The “road” opened in 130 BC when the Han officially opened trade with the west, and closed in 1453 AD when the Ottoman Empire boycotted trade with them.
-But it was not just all about trade; it was also the exchange of culture, religion, beliefs and ideas.
+The ‘road’ opened in 130 BC when the Han officially opened trade with the West, and closed in 1453 AD when the Ottoman Empire boycotted trade with the West.
+But it was not just about trade; it was also the exchange of culture, religion, beliefs, and ideas.

 Within this kaleidoscope of space and perspectives, Khiva blossomed as a gathering point, its squares and alleys bursting with haggling merchants and goods changing hands.
 The din of vibrant conversations and sporadic friendships still echo in its clay brick-faced walls.
 Whilst all those years ago, it was the traders, today it is travellers from across the globe who gather in the chaikhanas and the shade of the courtyards.

-If the first chapter of the Khorezm province is about Uzbekistan’s Zoroastrian roots, the second is a testimony to the Arab conquest and its subsequent magnificence as Khanate of Khiva.
+If the first chapter of Khorezm province’s story is about Uzbekistan’s Zoroastrian roots, the second is a testimony to the Arab conquest and its subsequent magnificence as Khanate of Khiva.

-Starting off in myth, Khiva grew from being a small Zoroastrian town to a trading hub on the Great Silk Road, to finally become the capital of the Khanate of Khiva in 1598.
-The Khanate was a Central Asian state (1511 to 1920) ruled by descendants of Genghis Khan.
-Along with its rise in political prominence came an indigenous architectural style characterised by majolica facings, columned ayvans or terraces, and wood, marble and alabaster plaster carvings, setting it apart from others.
-Add to these narrow streets and dead-end alleys, and we end up with a small town straight out of a fabled tale, expecting Alladin to pop into the frame any minute.
+Starting off in myth, Khiva grew from being a small Zoroastrian town to a trading hub on the Great Silk Road, to finally become the capital of the Khanate of Khiva in 1598 AD.
+The Khanate was a Central Asian state (1511 to 1920 AD) ruled by descendants of Genghis Khan.
+Along with its rise in political prominence came an indigenous architectural style characterised by majolica facings, columned ayvans or terraces, and wood, marble and alabaster plaster carvings, setting Khiva apart from others.
+Add to this, narrow streets and dead-end alleys, and we end up with a small town straight out of a fabled tale, expecting Aladdin to pop into the frame any minute.

-Sorry, there is no Alladin, but Khiva’s legends are no less fantastical as I was to soon discover.
-The “museum city” is replete with Sufis, flying architects and pakhlavans [athletes] bringing defeated contenders from Multan [my ancestral hometown] to this city.
+Sorry, there is no Aladdin, but Khiva’s legends are no less fantastical as I was to soon discover.
+The ‘museum city’ is replete with Sufis, flying architects and pakhlavans [athletes] bringing defeated contenders from Multan [my ancestral hometown] to it.

 Fortresses within the fortified city

-Nestled further inside these high walls are majolica faced reception rooms, administration offices, harems and mosques wrapped around airy courtyards.
+Nestled further inside the palaces’ high walls are majolica-faced reception rooms, administration offices, harems, and mosques wrapped around airy courtyards.
 It was enough to take my breath away: for one, I didn’t expect to see so much splendour packed into a singular space, and secondly, the rapidity of its presence at the end of a narrow dark corridor comes as a shocker—a lovely bolt from the blue, literally.

 There are two such palaces inside Khiva.
-Kunya-Ark [the old fortress dated 1686-88 and added to over the years] and the newer Tash-Khauli [Khan Allakuli’s palace built in 1830-38], both complete with their fair share of tales and tiles.
+Kunya-Ark [the old fortress dated 1686 – 88 AD and added to over the years] and the newer Tash-Khauli [Khan Allakuli’s palace built in 1830 – 38 AD], both complete with their fair share of tales and tiles.

-One, full of gory detail, recounts that the best architects of the 19th Century were executed on the Khan’s orders whilst building Tash-Khauli, the “stone country estate”.
+A popular story recounts that the best architects of the 19th Century were executed on the Khan’s orders whilst building the Tash-Khauli, the ‘stone country estate’.
 This was because they could not build the demanded 150 rooms in nine extensions over the stipulated two years.
-It was a cruel world even then.

 Mausoleums and Madrasahs: The old, the popular, the grand

-When it comes to grandeur, however, the Muhammad Amin-Khan Madrasah (1851-54) wins hands down.
-With 125 khudzhras [cells] housing 260 students, it is not only the biggest medieval madrasah in Khiva, but in Central Asia.
+When it comes to grandeur, however, the Muhammad Amin-Khan Madrasah (1851 – 54 AD) wins hands down.
+With 125 khudzhras [cells] housing 260 students, it was not only the biggest medieval madrasah in Khiva, but in Central Asia.
 Today, it is a hotel.

 The soaring minarets of Khiva: Some tall, some fat, some plain